 - Metadata Online Registry (METeOR) Australia's repository for national metadata standards for health, housing and community services statistics and information. - ANZLIC Metadata Profile Guidelines ANZLIC these guidelines provide practical information to better understand and implement the ANZLIC Metadata Profile.
-The ANZLIC Metadata Profile defines the appropriate content of metadata for geographic information or spatial resources. - AS ISO 23081.1:2018 covers the principles that underpin and govern records management metadata.
+The ANZLIC Metadata Profile defines the appropriate content of metadata for geographic information or spatial resources.

-- AS/NZS ISO 19115:2005 provides a standardised metadata format for describing geographic information and services. - AS/NZS ISO 15836:2016 establishes a standard for cross-domain description and defines the elements typically used in the context on an application profile. - ISO/IEC 11179 the other metadata standard often referred to
+- AS ISO 23081.1:2018 covers the principles that underpin and govern records management metadata. - AS/NZS ISO 19115:2005 provides a standardised metadata format for describing geographic information and services. - AS/NZS ISO 15836:2016 establishes a standard for cross-domain description and defines the elements typically used in the context on an application profile.

-- Metadata for records and information State Records NSW provides a range of advice on metadata, including: - Office of the National Data Commissioner (ONDC) Metadata Attributes Guide - The minimum requirements for metadata for authoritative records and information - o Principles for implementing metadata for records and information - What metadata for records and information can achieve - National Archives of Australia Metadata for Interoperability Guide this guide provides information on how to develop an organisational Metadata strategy, information on metadata harvesting tools and protocols, tips for building a metadata repository and links to relevant resources and standards.
+- Metadata for records and information NSW State Archives and Records provides a range of advice on metadata, including: - The minimum requirements for metadata for authoritative records and information - o Principles for implementing metadata for records and information - What metadata for records and information can achieve - National Archives of Australia Metadata for Interoperability Guide this guide provides information on how to develop an organisational Metadata strategy, information on metadata harvesting tools and protocols, tips for building a metadata repository and links to relevant resources and standards.